caio/tablier/src/markdown/about.md

 * The [Bulma CSS Framework](https://bulma.io/) made my life a lot easier
 * [Lucene](https://lucene.apache.org/core/) powers the search
   functionality and reading its code always teaches me a _lot_.
+* Every open source library and tool used by the subprojects in the [gula.recipes organization][code].